 Does that sound like a normal tired mom to you?

-If you said yes, I’m sincerely sorry, because somewhere along the line, some doctors probably told you that this is normal.
+If you said yes, I’m sincerely sorry, because somewhere along the line, some doctors probably dismissed you as another hypochondriac who needed to “de-stress.”
 This is just “how it is.”
 This is part of aging, part of life, this is the new normal, and “have you ever thought that it could be psychosomatic?”
-(There’s nothing more depressing than hearing you’re crazy for feeling this way.)
+(There’s nothing more depressing than hearing you’re crazy for feeling the sickest you’ve ever felt in your life.)

 I was so down and out, I was considering a career change to…well, nothing.
 I was honestly hoping I could just find a way to do nothing, because I had no energy or motivation or hope to do anything.

-Then I visited the Center for Integrative Medicine at the University of Maryland School of Medicine, and Dr. William Rollow told me I was not crazy–that I had a condition called Leaky Gut Syndrome, which is currently unrecognized by modern medicine, and that the only treatment is to eliminate all the “reactive” foods for six months to a year (!), take some supplements, and eat some fermented stuff.
+Then I visited an integrative medicine practitioner, and this doctor told me I was not crazy–that I had a condition called Leaky Gut Syndrome, which is currently unrecognized by modern medicine.
+The only treatment, he said, is to eliminate all the “reactive” foods for six months to a year (!), take some supplements, and eat some fermented stuff.
 Then my gut might repair itself.

 I had already made a lot of dietary changes based on process of elimination, but I still despaired after this appointment, because I felt like I had already tried to eliminate so many things, and yet symptoms kept popping up.
 I resolved to eat more fermented foods and switch to better supplements.

-Around the same time I went to see Dr. Rollow, this gem of a book was published:
+Around the same time, this gem of a book was published:

 I ordered it, read it, and screamed “That’s it!” no less than two dozen times throughout the book.
-It annoyingly reads like a sales pitch for some stupid MLM product (“Just wait until I reveal the secret formula to you 200 pages later…”), but this book may be the answer to my prayers.
-Despite the sales-y tone and the cringeworthy sense of humor, the guy knows what he’s talking about because he is describing me.
+It annoyingly reads like a sales pitch for an MLM product sometimes (“Just wait until I reveal the secret formula to you 200 pages later…”), but this book has been the answer to my prayers.
+Despite the sales-y tone and the cringeworthy sense of humor, Dr. Gundry is pioneering a form of medicine that has nothing to do with pharmaceuticals.

 Would I believe it if I weren’t personally going through it?
 Not sure.
-There are already hundreds of people calling bullshit because “I eat chickpeas and I’m fine!”
-Yeah, well, some of us can’t eat the damn chickpeas, OK?
-And we wanna know why.
-And the reason why is explained in this book.
+There is a vicious anti-Gundry campaign because “I eat chickpeas and I’m fine!”
+But some of us can’t eat the chickpeas, and no one could give us a theoretical explanation on a molecular level until now.

 I’m all in.
 I’m completely changing the way I eat and the way I approach my own health.
-I’m taking charge of my own body, with or without a doctor’s help.
-I’ll document my journey here.
+I’m taking charge of my own body, and this blog serves as a testament to how I’ve eaten (or not eaten) my way back to vitality.